sasq64/bass/docs/META.md

 ## `!fill`

+1. `!fill <array>`
 1. `!fill <number> | <array> { <expression> }`

-Put data into memory,

-1. Evaluate _expression_ for each iteration, and write a byte to memory.
-Essentially a shorthand for `!rept <arg> { !byte <expression }`.
+Put data into memory, Essentially a shorthand for `!rept <arg> { !byte <expression }`.

+1. Put array in memory.
+2. Evaluate expression for each item in array, or just _number_ times.

 ## `!map`